Choa Chu Kang Combined Temple murder: Investigations

 Assistant Superintendent of Police (ASP) Zhang Yiwen was placed in charge of the police investigations, and her team of officers interviewed Tan Poh Huat's colleagues.
 One of Tan's colleagues told police that while cleaning the temple, he saw a man behaving suspiciously the night before Tan was murdered, and he witnessed the man going to the back; he seemed to be inspecting the donation boxes.
 The colleague found it peculiar that the man would come as late as 10:30 PM, since there should be no devotees coming to the temple at that time (when the temple was about to close).
 He described the man to be male, Chinese, aged between his 30s and 40s, and balding.
 The man was also seen wearing a red T-shirt and black pants, and had a haversack with him.

-The police also scoured the CCTV cameras of the temple and places nearby the temple.
+The police also scoured the CCTV cameras of the temple and places nearby.
 They found that at around 2 AM, a tattooed man dressed in black and wearing a mask and cap had climbed over the rear temple gates and entered the temple.
 After some time, the same intruder had left the temple from the same rear gate.
 The intruder was also seen walking through the nearby HDB blocks.
 The red T-shirt was issued through a 2015 donation drive and the police also obtained a name-list of donors, recipients and participants who matched the profile of their possible suspect.
 Through their efforts, the police were eventually able to establish the identity of the suspect, 47-year-old Loh Suan Lit, a Singaporean citizen who had been unemployed since 2015.
 Further investigations showed that Loh had gone to Malaysia, so the Singapore Police Force sought the help of the Royal Malaysia Police to trace his whereabouts, and they also placed Loh on the wanted list for the murder of Tan Poh Huat.